tshepang/blog/content/rust-dreams.md

     which would require the least effort of the options above
 - [rustix] (and [Mustang] / [Eyra]) are used to help run POSIX apps
 - [Cranelift] is used to generate machine code, for I want C++ (LLVM) off my tooling
-- [Pijul], for I want a better VCS than Git

 [RISC-V]: https://riscv.org/risc-v-isa
 [Theseus]: https://github.com/theseus-os/Theseus